prestwich/tbtc4u/README.md

 along.
 It helps people avoid losing BTC due to operator error, by proving BTC funding to tBTC deposits if the owner doesn't.

-tbtc4u uses `ethers-rs` and `riemann-rs` providers to run chain eth and bitcoin chain polling, and tracks deposits through several states.
+tbtc4u uses `ethers-rs` and `bitcoins-rs` providers to run chain eth and bitcoin chain polling, and tracks deposits through several states.
 It watches for a specific critical failure, and tries to help fix it

 # Requirements:

-Clone `riemann-rs` on the `provider` branch alongside this repo
+Clone `bitcoins-rs` alongside this repo

 # Goals: